d-velop/dvelop-app-template-cs/README.md

 A linux docker container is used for the build and deployment process of the app.
-So besides docker the only thing you need on your local development system is a git client and an editor or IDE for c#.
+So besides docker the only thing you need on your local development system is a git client and an editor or IDE for C#.

+To develop a d.velop cloud app you will need to install [.NET Core SDK 2.1](https://dotnet.microsoft.com/download/dotnet-core/2.1).
+Newer versions of the SDK will also work, but keep in mind, that AWS Lambda will only [support LTS versions](https://github.com/aws/aws-lambda-dotnet) of `.NET Core`.

 If you use Microsoft Visual Studio you will need "ASP.NET and web development", ".NET desktop development" and ".NET Core cross-platform development" workloads installed.